Varaha Cave Temple: Geography

 Varaha Cave Temple is located on the hills of Mahabalipuram town, 4 km to the north of the main Mahabalipurm sites of rathas and Shore Temple, on the Coromandel Coast of the Bay of Bengal of the Indian Ocean.
-Now in the Kanchipuram district, it is approximately 58 km from Chennai city (previously Madras) and about 20 miles from Chingelpet.
+Now in the Kanchipuram district, it is approximately 58 km from Chennai city (previously Madras) and about 20 miles from Chengalpattu.

 History

-The cave reflects a transitional style of architecture in its columns mounted on seated lions and frescoes carved on the walls inside the cave which evolved during the rule of Pallava kings Mahendra Varman I and Rajasimha or Narasimhavarman I known as Mamalla.
+The cave reflects a transitional style of architecture in its columns mounted on seated lions and frescoes carved on the walls inside the cave which evolved during the rule of Pallava kings Mahendra Varman I and Narasimhavarman I known as Mamalla.
 This style was continued by Mamalla's son Parameshvaravarman I. Historical research has also confirmed that Mahabalipuram town came to be established only after it was named after Mamalla and the caves and rathas are all attributed to his reign during the year 650 AD.
 It is the earliest known monument in Mahabalipuram though not the most visited due its hidden location.
 The distinctive feature of the Pallava style is that the frontage of the cave has, without exception, finely carved columns mounted on lions in a sitting posture.
 The structure is part of the Group of Monuments at Mahabalipuram, a UNESCO World Heritage Site inscribed in 1984.